ElectronSz/webber/readme.md

 ## **Default Welcome Page**

-The default `index.html` demonstrates Tornado's features and configuration.
+The default `index.html` demonstrates Webber's features and configuration.
 Replace it with your SPA's build output as described above.

 ---